Blackwood

 The exceptional employment performance in Blackwood places it among Australia's strongest labour markets

-Blackwood's workforce is highly educated with strong professional services representation.
-The unemployment rate was 1.3% in June 2025.
+Blackwood's workforce is highly educated with significant representation in professional services.
+The unemployment rate was 1.3% as of June 2025.

-Employment grew by an estimated 2.7% over the past year.
-As of June 2025, 7,565 residents were employed while the unemployment rate was 2.7% lower than Greater Adelaide's rate of 4.0%.
+Employment growth over the past year was estimated at 2.7%.
+In June 2025, 7,565 residents were employed while the unemployment rate was 2.7% lower than Greater Adelaide's rate of 4.0%.
 Workforce participation was 65.6%, compared to Greater Adelaide's 61.7%.
-Leading employment industries included health care & social assistance, education & training, and professional & technical services.
+Leading employment industries among residents included health care & social assistance, education & training, and professional & technical services.

-Education & training had particularly strong specialization with an employment share 1.5 times the regional level.
-Manufacturing showed lower representation at 4.7% versus the regional average of 7.0%.
-Employment opportunities appeared limited locally based on Census working population vs resident population data.
-Over the 12 months to June 2025, employment increased by 2.7% while labour force increased by 2.7%, with unemployment remaining essentially unchanged.
+Education & training showed strong specialization with an employment share 1.5 times the regional level.
+Conversely, manufacturing had lower representation at 4.7% versus the regional average of 7.0%.
+Over the 12 months to June 2025, employment increased by 2.7% while labour force also increased by 2.7%, with unemployment remaining largely unchanged.
 Greater Adelaide recorded employment growth of 2.1% during this period.
-State-level data from Sep-25 showed SA employment grew by 1.06% year-on-year, adding 9,370 jobs, with the state unemployment rate at 4.5%.
-National employment forecasts from May 2025 projected growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Blackwood's employment mix suggested local growth of approximately 7.1% over five years and 14.5% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+National employment forecasts from Jobs and Skills Australia, issued in May 2025, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Blackwood's employment mix suggests local growth could be approximately 7.1% over five years and 14.5% over ten years.

 Frequently Asked Questions - Employment